apache/kylin/website/_docs15/howto/howto_upgrade.md

 since: v1.5.1
 ---

+Running as a Hadoop client, Apache Kylin's metadata and Cube data are persistended in Hadoop (HBase and HDFS), so the upgrade is relatively easy and user doesn't need worry about data loss.
+The upgrade can be performed in the following steps:

+* Download the new Apache Kylin binary package for your Hadoop version from Kylin's download page;
+* Uncompress the new version Kylin package to a new folder, e.g, /usr/local/kylin/apache-kylin-1.6.0/ (directly overwrite old instance is not recommended);
+* Copy the configuration files (`$KYLIN_HOME/conf/*`) from old instance (e.g /usr/local/kylin/apache-kylin-1.5.4/) to the new instance's `conf` folder if you have customized configurations; It is recommended to do a compare and merge since there might be new parameters introduced.
+If you have modified tomcat configuration ($KYLIN_HOME/tomcat/conf/), also remember to do the same.
+* Stop the current Kylin instance with `./bin/kylin.sh stop`;
+* Set the `KYLIN_HOME` env variable to the new instance's installation folder.
+If you have set `KYLIN_HOME` in `~/.bash_profile` or other scripts, remember to update them as well.
+* Start the new Kylin instance with `$KYLIN_HOME/bin/kylin start`; After be started, login Kylin web to check whether your cubes can be loaded correctly.
+* [Upgrade coprocessor](howto_update_coprocessor.html) to ensure the HBase region servers use the latest Kylin coprocessor.
+* Verify your SQL queries can be performed successfully.

+Below are versions specific guides:

 ## Upgrade from 1.5.2 to v1.5.3
 Kylin v1.5.3 metadata is compitible with v1.5.2, your cubes don't need rebuilt, as usual, some actions need to be performed: